CANCERS TREATED AT SOUTHWEST ONCOLOGY CENTERS

 Tightly localized radiation treatment is an invaluable option for those skin cancers in surgically awkward locations, such as eyelids, nose, ears or lips, or which may be adjacent to tendons or other sensitive structures, and in sites of thin skin, such as the scalp or pretibial region.
 Irradiation treatment may also be recommended for those patients at greater risk for surgical excision, such as those with diabetes or requiring anti-coagulation therapy for cardiovascular conditions.

-At Southwest Oncology Medical Centers, the physicians at our dedicated Skin Center facility have worked closely with many dermatologists.
+At Southwest Oncology Medical Centers, our dedicated physicians have worked closely with many dermatologists.
 We have long-term experience with electronic brachytherapy and with electron-beam and X-ray techniques for skin-cancer treatment This type of irradiation can also be offered as effective prophylaxis against the post-operative formation of bulky scar tissue in the skin of keloid-forming patients.